 Few business leaders appreciate exactly how important imagery is in connecting to the hearts of their customers.
 Most marketers want to create imagery that will attract everyone.
 That’s impossible: when you try to be all things to all people, you become nothing meaningful to anyone.

-Our imagery will attract certain people and repel others.
-Cult Brands like Southwest, Apple, and Harley-Davidson not only realize this, they capitalize on it.
+Imagery will attract certain people and repel others.
+Cult Brands not only realize this, they capitalize on it.

 Think about the blazing eagle tattoo of your typical HOG (Harley Owner Group) rally attendee.
 Does seeing that image excite you?
 Or do you think to yourself, “No thanks.”
 The point is that you’re either a lover of the Harley-Davidson brand, or you’re not.